RoamGuru Roam Guru

 Time Required: 1 hour

-In 1540, Pope Paul III commissioned Antonio da Sangallo the Younger to construct a massive fortress symbolizing papal authority over rebellious Perugia.
-The Rocca Paolina was built directly on top of the medieval Baglioni family's neighborhood, incorporating their homes, streets, and churches into its foundations rather than demolishing them entirely.
+In 1540, Pope Paul III commissioned Antonio da Sangallo the Younger to construct a fortress symbolizing papal authority over rebellious Perugia.
+The Rocca Paolina was built directly on top of the medieval Baglioni neighborhood, incorporating their homes, streets, and churches into its foundations rather than demolishing them.

-When the fortress was partially demolished in the 19th century following Italian unification, these buried structures emerged as one of Italy's most atmospheric archaeological sites.
-Today, visitors descend via escalators through the fortress walls into an intact medieval streetscape frozen in time.
+When the fortress was partially demolished in the 19th century, these buried structures emerged as one of Italy's most atmospheric archaeological sites.
+You descend via escalators through fortress walls into an intact medieval streetscape frozen in time.
+You'll walk the original medieval Via Bagliona, see doorways and houses incorporated into the structure, and pass the Church of San Giuseppe, which became part of the fortress itself.
+The Porta Marzia—an Etruscan gate integrated into Renaissance fortifications—sits at the southern end.

 Pozzo Etrusco (Etruscan Well)